tadasdanielius/P5-Vehicle-Detection-And-Tracking/README.md

 * Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier
 * Perform color transform and append binned color features
-* Addad histograms of color
+* Add histograms of color
 * Combine all feature vectors along with HOG feature vector.
 * Normalize the all feature vectors
 * Estimate a bounding box for vehicles detected.